mangoquarterzip/hedgehog.bet/notes.md

 only solution is to change contract and write new function called accept(), both people have to call accept() before you can lock() ? need to think about it write whitepaper

+need to edit the contract so that we pass the threshold into the constructor too